zhaw-iwi/promise/README.md

 1. **Define Your Agent Variables and Create a DTO Class**
     - Identify the necessary properties for your custom agent.
 For example, specify custom prompts for state and transition triggers, guards, or actions.
     - Create a new Data Transfer Object (DTO) class for your agent, such as `[YourAgentType]CreateDTO`.
-        - Define variables that match the properties needed for the custom agent, such as `statePrompt`, `stateStarterPrompt`, `triggerToFinalPrompt`, etc.
+        - Define variables that match the properties needed for the custom agent, such as `agentName`, `agentDescription`, `customPrompt1`, etc.
         - This DTO will act as the structure for incoming JSON payloads when creating this type of agent.

     ```java